How do you know he’s a firefighter? —- You can tell by his shirt! Likewise, you can tell a firewife by how she approaches some things.

 Am I right?
 Or am I right?

 No seriously, there’s a lot of navy blue going on.
 At least he looks cute in it!
+At least you can match him?!?
+I mean, the options on Etsy are getting better every month!

 2. She isn’t afraid of spending nights alone